biocatiit/website/content/pages/users.rst

 After your successful experiments at BioCAT, it is important to `acknowledge the facility <{filename}/pages/users_publications.rst>`_ when you publish your results.
 Peer-reviewed publications are the primary measure of scientific output.
-Properly documented publications insure that funds are avaliable to continue operating the BioCAT facility.
+Properly documented publications insure that funds are available to continue operating the BioCAT facility.